dcodermobile/Dcoder-community-blocks/CONTRIBUTING.md

 - Create, run, test, build dist, turn off auto-install and publish your new block from our mobile app, all with GUI support.
 [Click to see tutorial on how to create a block](https://www.youtube.com/watch?v=zk24jlyDMb8)
 - Move to desktop, Make a fork of this repo in your account.
+- Make sure you have nodejs installed and then in the root of the project run `npm init`, this will setup pre commit hook to format the code with prettier.
 - Add an empty folder to add a new block inside the repo name it same as the blockname you gave on mobile in previous step.
 - cd into the new folder and Use [dcoder-cli](https://www.npmjs.com/package/@dcodermobile/dcoder-cli) to initialise this block with base template, login from cli with `dcoder-cli login` and run `dcoder-cli block init:existing`, and choose the code from other device i.e. your mobile, this will allow you to sync your block's code from mobile to desktop.
+- now run `dcoder-cli block readme` to generate readme for the block.
+- Run `docder-cli block sync` to sync your code again, release another version after adding readme with `dcoder-cli block version:create`
 - Once done, you can commit and make PR on original repo's main branch.

 ### Alternate process 3